mbcse/Decentralized_Social_Media/README.md

 - Truffle

 ## Future Work
-- Use Metatransactions to make it gas free for users
+- Use Meta transactions(gasless transactions) to make the platform gas free for users
 - Add more Features like follow, profile view etc
 - Add video Advertisement options
 - Add reporting on comments